 Shares for which proxies have been executed will be voted as specified in the proxies.
-If no specification is made, the shares will be voted FOR the election of nominees listed herein as directors, FOR the advisory vote related to the Company's executive compensation program, FOR the ratification of KPMG LLP as the Company's independent registered public accounting firm for fiscal year 2023, and EVERY YEAR for the advisory vote on the frequency of the holding of an advisory vote on executive compensation.
+If no specification is made, the shares will be voted FOR the election of nominees listed herein as directors, FOR the advisory vote related to the Company's executive compensation program, FOR the ratification of KPMG LLP as the Company's independent registered public accounting firm for fiscal year 2024, and FOR each of the Charter Proposals.
 If any additional matter should be presented properly at the Annual Meeting, it is intended that the enclosed proxy will be voted in accordance with the discretion of the persons named in the proxy.